Organic Eprints frontpage

 Postma, Joeke; Schilder, Mirjam and Speksnijder, Arjen (2007) Soil suppressiveness and functional diversity of the soil microflora in organic farming systems.
-Paper presented at 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.
+Paper at: 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.

 Summary